alex-kalanis/kw_bans/README.md

 ## Why?

-The comparation cannot be done by direct querying over database - even if the database engine supports parts like IP address then it isn't possible to match content due necessity to manage affected bits from the end - so then the external library.
+The comparison cannot be done by direct querying over database - even if the database engine supports parts like IP address then it isn't possible to match content due necessity to access affected bits directly - so then the external library.